Frequently Asked Questions

 What does the class include?

 A Matter of Balance uses a variety of activities to address the fear of falling and teach fall prevention strategies.
-Activities include group discussion, problem-solving, skill-building, assertiveness training, videotapes and exercise training.
+Activities include group discussion, problem-solving, skill-building, assertiveness training, videos and exercise training.
+Participants receive a workbook to use during the sessions, and to keep as a reference when the class is over.

 Who should attend?